 Total parenteral nutrition (TPN) has not been shown to have significant benefit for patients undergoing chemotherapy or radiation therapy regarding tolerance, response, or survival.

 Cancer cachexia is a well-known problem for many patients with advanced malignancy.
-The cause of the cachexia is multifactorial and is best managed by an interdisciplinary team that consists of an oncologist, oncology nurse, dietitian, social worker, pharmacist, physical therapist, and a mental health counselor.
+The cause of the cachexia is multifactorial and is best managed by an interprofessional team that consists of an oncologist, oncology nurse, dietitian, social worker, pharmacist, physical therapist, and a mental health counselor.
 The key is to recognize the problem early, when treatment is most successful.
 Even though there are many pharmacological agents that may help boost appetite, long-term studies on the effectiveness of these agents are lacking.
 At a minimum, the patient should be seen by a dietitian and a therapist.
 Improving the mood and offering supportive services may also help.
 Sadly, when cancer cachexia is advanced the outlook for most patients is poor and thus one should always try and ensure that the quality of life does not deteriorate.